Global attractor and robust exponential attractors for some classes of fourth-order nonlinear evolution equations: Uniform estimates

-The following proposition establishes a parabolic smoothing estimate, which will be used later to deduce the existence of an exponential attractor and obtain an estimate for the dimension of the attractor.
+The following proposition establishes a smoothing estimate, which shows that $\bff{u}_n(t)$ gains regularity for any positive time $t>0$, compared to the regularity of the initial data.
+This will be used later to deduce the existence of an exponential attractor and obtain an estimate for the dimension of the attractor.